lijikun/gaussian-wrapper-scripts/README.md

     * The molecule definition files (if there are differenct charges, etc. among molecules)

+See [`g09template-sample-opt.gjf`] for a sample template.
+You can use it like this (supposing you have `a.xyz`, `b.xyz` and `c.xyz`):

+        ./g09template.sh g09template-sample-opt.gjf *.xyz -s run-opt.sh -n 8

-Basically, the template defines the model chemistry, basis sets, optimization, etc. that you want to apply to all the molecules, and the atomic coordinates are defined in respective molecule files.
+Basically, the template defines the model chemistry, basis sets, optimization, etc., that you want to apply to all the molecules, and the molecules' atomic coordinates are defined in respective files.

 What it does: